Skip to content

 2009 Centre Court retractable roof built

-2019 No. 1 Court retractable roof built
+2019 No.1 Court retractable roof built

-The money raised by Debenture issues enables the AELTC to continually develop and improve the Wimbledon grounds and facilities.
-Debenture holders’ investment in Wimbledon ensures that The Championships remain the pinnacle of the tennis season, and a unique event in the world sporting calendar.
+The money raised by debenture issues enables the AELTC to continually develop and improve the Wimbledon grounds and facilities. debenture holders’ investment in Wimbledon ensures that The Championships remain the pinnacle of the tennis season, and a unique event in the world sporting calendar.